 Peer Review Policy

-- Do the reviewer has any conflict of interest when reviewing this paper?
-Did he reviewed (and rejected) this article before?
+- Does the reviewer have any conflict of interest when reviewing this paper?
+Did he/she reviewed (and rejected) this article before?
 If so, he/she need to decline this peer review and let the editors know.

 - Do the title and abstract cover key aspects of the work, would it spark interest to the right audience?

 - Is the Introduction easy to follow for most readers of this particular journal?
 Does it cite the appropriate papers?
 Does it provide a hypothesis or aim of the study?

 - Does the Methods section provide enough details for the general reader to repeat the experiments?

 - If the reviewer skips the Methods, does the Results section give the right amount of detail to understand the essential particulars of the experiments?

 - Do the Results refer to the figures in a logical order?
 Do the numbers in the tables add up correctly?
 Are any figures/tables mislabeled or unclear?

 - Given the data that was obtained in this study, did the authors perform all the logical analyses?
 Did they include the proper controls?